MBA Application Rounds: When should you apply?

 For most schools, submitting your application as early as possible (especially for programs with “rolling admission” like Columbia Business School) is a clear advantage, though clicking “submit” before your application is at its strongest can lead to disaster.

-That’s why we’ve prepared this guide to help you not only understand the differences between each MBA application round, but have also broken down how each round can potentially influence your application strategy and, thus, your chances of getting into your dream school.
+This is why it’s important to understand the differences between each MBA application round and how this helps you send your application at the best possible time.
+To help you understand when it is best to apply, we’ve prepared this guide to help you break down how each round can potentially influence your application strategy and, thus, your chances of getting into your dream school.

 Unlike many other programs, business schools accept applications in rounds.
 Most top business schools have 3 rounds, though some schools like INSEAD, NYU Stern, and Dartmouth Tuck have 4 rounds.